 First, a project manager develops a community solar project.
-Then, a customer subscribes to the project by signing up with a project manager.
-Customers can find projects on the Oregon Community Solar Program website at oregoncsp.org.
+Then, a customer subscribes to the project by signing up with a subscription manager.
+Customers can connect with managers currently enrolling new participants through the “How to sign up” section of the Get Started page.
+Or, if a customer meets low-income guidelines, they can sign up through Community Energy Project, our low-income partner.
 When the community solar project begins generating clean energy, the participant will start receiving a credit on their utility bill for their portion of the electricity generated.

 Not necessarily.
 You can subscribe to any community solar project located within the territory of your current electric utility.
 Some utilities serve many communities around the state; in that case, you do not need to live in or near the same community as a community solar project to subscribe.

 Most Oregon customers of Portland General Electric, Pacific Power and Idaho Power are eligible to participate in the Oregon Community Solar Program.
 You can participate if you are a resident, a business, nonprofit or government entity.
 It doesn’t matter whether you own or rent your home or building.
 It doesn’t matter what kind of home you live in.
 As long as you have a utility account with PGE, Pacific Power or Idaho Power, you can subscribe to a community solar project.